-Our board of directors is currently led by our Chairman, Faheem Hasnain.
+Our board of directors is currently led by our Chairman and Chief Executive Officer, Faheem Hasnain, and our lead independent director, Thomas Daniel, M.D.
 Our board of directors recognizes that it is important to determine an optimal board leadership structure to ensure the independent oversight of management as the company continues to grow.
-We separate the roles of chief executive officer and chairman of the board of directors in recognition of the differences between the two roles.
-The chief executive officer is responsible for setting the strategic direction for the company and the day-to-day leadership and performance of the company, while the chairman of the board of directors provides guidance to the chief executive officer and presides over meetings of the full board of directors.
-We believe that this separation of responsibilities provides a balanced approach to managing the board of directors and overseeing the company.
+The lead independent director is chosen by the independent members of the board of directors.
+We believe that this separation of responsibilities ensures the appropriate level of oversight, independence and responsibility is applied to all board decisions.